shikha1108/notes/technicalTerms.md

 #### DB ACID property
 ACID stands for Atomicity, Consistency, Isolation, Durability.
 > A transaction is a single logical unit of work that accesses and possibly modifies the contents of a database.
 Transactions access data using read and write operations.
 In order to maintain consistency in a database, before and after the transaction, certain properties are followed. are called ACID properties.
-* **A stands for Atomocity**: The entire transaction takes place at once or does not happen at all.
+* **A stands for Atomicity**: The entire transaction takes place at once or does not happen at all.
 * **C stands for Consistency**: The database must be consistent before an after transaction.
 * **I stands for Isolation**: Multiple transactions can happen idependently.
 * **D stands for Durabiltiy**: The changes of a succesful transaction occurs even if the system fails because of any issue.